projectcalico/calico/maintenance/monitor/monitor-component-visual.md

 #### About Grafana

 Grafana is an open source visualization and analytics software.
-It allows you to query, visualize, alert on, and explore your metrics no matter where they are stored.
+It allows you to query, visualize, alert on, and explore metrics no matter where they are stored.

 ### Before you begin...